Forensor/tai/README.md

 ## About TAI

 TAI is a Tic-Tac-Toe project to understand how [Elm](https://elm-lang.org/) works.
+You can try it [here](https://forensor.github.io/tai-elm/).

 ## Getting Started